stashed/docs/docs/concepts/crds/backupconfiguration/index.md

 #### spec.backupHistoryLimit

 `spec.backupHistoryLimit` specifies the number of `BackupSession` and its associate resources (Job, PVC etc.) to keep for debugging purposes.
 The default value of this field is 1.
 Stash will cleanup the old `BackupSession` and it's associate resources after each backup session according to `backupHistoryLimit`.
 Stash will always keep the last completed BackupSession when `backuphistorylimit>0`.
 It will keep the last completed BackupSession even if it exceeds the history limit.
 This will help to keep the backup history when a backup gets skipped due to another running backup.

+#### spec.timeOut

+`spec.timeOut` specifies the maximum amount of time to wait for the backup to complete.
+If the backup doesn't complete within this time limit, Stash will mark the respective BackupSession as `Failed`.
+You can specify the timeout in the following format:

+- Seconds `30s`
+- Minutes `10m`
+- Hours  `1h`
+- Combination of seconds, minutes hour 10m30s, `1h30m` etc.

+Stash does not support providing days (`d`) in the `timeOut` field.
+Use the equivalent hours instead.

 #### spec.task